I am obsessed with how we are all connected. Obsessed with creating experiences that become timeless.

 As an internationally known photographer, I am celebrated for my energetic and joyful pictures.
 A RISD graduate, an Annie Leibovitz protege, and published in almost every major publication.
 Known by companies large (IBM, Dick’s Sporting Goods, Cardinal Health) and smaller (Jeni’s Splendid Ice Cream, WQED, Crocs) and many non-profits, arts and community organizations for photographing what makes them so special in the most human terms.
 I have photographed celebrities and politicians and artists and musicians and always hear from the subjects, “that is exactly who I am.’
 My photos are about joy, but also uncovering what makes us all completely unique.
 I have been called “The Inspirator” but like to be known for my generosity.
 I have a big reputation which sometimes scares people off.
 As a freelancer we need to brag and talk about why we are so successful.
 The whole purpose of all of this is to connect with you.

-I give talks, do workshops, and especially like building a photo experience around site specific activations.
-I love creating a stage as a photo activation for special moments to unfold at large events, off-sites or any gathering with your favorite people.
+I give talks, do workshops, and I especially like Team Building.
+Through my George Lange Sessions, I create a photo experience around site specific activations.
+I love creating a stage for special moments to unfold at large events, off-sites or any gathering with your favorite people.
 I build experiences that are totally unique and energizing while capturing amazing photographs that brand the moment and capture people in ways that are totally special.

 After years of taking pictures everyday, I have just begun making prints from my archive.
 It has been wild discovery - especially for me.
 You can see my archive and prints for sale at georgelange.com From the only posed portrait of Steve Jobs & Bill Gates ever, to Jimmy and Warren Buffet dressing up as eachother - to Andy Warhol, the cast of Friends & Seinfeld, the Gorilla Girls, Karl Lagerfeld, Matt Groening, Jim Carrey, Channing Tatum, Yo Yo Ma, Mac Miller, The Obamas, Bob Marley, Springsteen…